 Get yourself a cesarean section breastfeeding pillow.
 This will prevent your baby from lying on your cut.

 C-Section Breastfeeding ~ Things to Remember

 Decide to stick to it and be determined to make it work.
-After a C section, breastfeeding can be really difficult during the first few weeks, but it gets easier and it’s really worth it in the end.
+After a C-section, breastfeeding can be challenging during the first few weeks, but it gets easier and easier - it’s really worth it in the end.

 Your baby’s tummy is tiny during the first couple of days, and he/she only needs a small amount of colostrum for sustenance.

 What if your Milk “coming in" is Delayed after Surgery?

 The first breastfeeding cesarean experience is

 usually the hardest.
 The second time around, your milk will often "come in" much faster.